SummitKwan/transparent_latent_gan/README.md

 # TL-GAN: transparent latent-space GAN

-This is the repository of my three-week project: "**Describe as you can tell: controlled image synthesis and edit using TL-GAN**"
+This is the repository of my three-week project: "**Draw as you can tell: controlled image synthesis and edit using TL-GAN**"

 ## Resource lists:

+- **Blog post** expaining the motivation, architecture and results is posted on [this Medium link](https://medium.com/p/d170b1b59255)
 - **Slides presentation** explaining the core ideas of this project are available at [this Google Drive link](https://docs.google.com/presentation/d/1OpcYLBVpUF1L-wwPHu_CyKjXqXD0oRwBoGP2peSCrSA/edit#slide=id.p1)
 - A video presentation of this project will be available soon on YouTube
 - An **interactive demo** can be found in this Kaggle notebook: [https://www.kaggle.com/summitkwan/tl-gan-demo](https://www.kaggle.com/summitkwan/tl-gan-demo), have fun playing with this model!